 The Academic Handbook provides valuable information for students on a number of important topics including co-operative education rights, petitions and grievances, and housing rights.

 By-laws, Policies, Procedures

 The Federation of Students maintains a number of By-laws, Policies and Procedures, which lay out the structure of the organization and the way it is run.
 They cover everything from the way clubs are managed to how our student elections are to be run.
 There are four specific sections of documents that contain all of our bylaws, policies & procedures:

-The Federation of Students By-laws operate as the Constitution of the Federation of Students, governing all aspects of the Corporation.
-Included are such things as requirements for membership, the structure of such bodies as Students' Council and the Board of Directors, as well as an outline of the services, commissions and standing committees overseen by the organization.
-Bylaws are established by the general membership during meetings of the corporation (generally held in March and October of each calendar year).
+The Federation of Students’ By-laws structure all aspects of how the Corporation is governed.
+Included are such things as requirements for membership, the structure and powers of General Meetings, Students’ Council, and the Board of Directors, and the core powers and responsibilities of each Executive.
+By-laws are established by the Board of Directors and must be ratified during General Meetings of the Corporation (generally held in March and October of each calendar year).

 The Federation of Students Policies are statements of belief held by the Federation of Students on a range of issues concerning undergraduate students at the University of Waterloo, including policies on academic program delivery, sustainability, and academic autonomy.
 Policy expires after 5 years, when Students' Council must choose to renew, amend or remove policy.

 Student Council Procedures -- Students' Council is the representative body of the Federation of Students, and is empowered to create operational guidelines to manage those areas of the Federation of Students overseen by Students' Council.
 Examples of Council Procedures include guideline for elections and referenda, budget preparation, and the management of the Special Projects fund.